 This course examines tax implications of conducting a business operation as a trust, partnership, or as a Subchapter S corporation.
 Tax planning considerations are emphasized.

 |ACCT 7362||Tax Research||

-Evaluation and review of current topics in accounting including SEC financial reporting requirements.
+This course evaluates and reviews current topics in accounting including SEC financial reporting requirements.

 |ACCT 7367||Advanced Internal Audit||